Hudson Technologies Inc. (HDSN): Skating on Thin Ice? We Know the Answer

 Sponsored

-HDSN currently public float of 37.14M and currently shorts hold a 3.61% ratio of that float.
-Today, the average trading volume of HDSN was 1.17M shares.
+The average price from analysts is $10.00, which is $1.78 above the current price.
+HDSN currently public float of 37.17M and currently shorts hold a 3.60% ratio of that float.
+Today, the average trading volume of HDSN was 1.21M shares.

 HDSN’s Market Performance

-HDSN stocks went down by -6.92% for the week, with a monthly drop of -4.89% and a quarterly performance of 51.83%, while its annual performance rate touched 203.65%.
-The volatility ratio for the week stands at 6.92% while the volatility levels for the past 30 days are set at 8.08% for Hudson Technologies Inc..
-The simple moving average for the period of the last 20 days is -5.85% for HDSN stocks with a simple moving average of 78.58% for the last 200 days.
+HDSN stocks went down by -19.09% for the week, with a monthly drop of -15.86% and a quarterly performance of 44.46%, while its annual performance rate touched 156.88%.
+The volatility ratio for the week stands at 8.38% while the volatility levels for the past 30 days are set at 8.10% for Hudson Technologies Inc. The simple moving average for the period of the last 20 days is -14.84% for HDSN stocks with a simple moving average of 56.95% for the last 200 days.

 Analysts’ Opinion of HDSN